Manas-Nair1/UAVLogViewer/README.md

 - In ambiguous queries, asks for clarification, polls data needed, and passes to Analyst agent to make conclusions using prompt injection, added context, and recursive calls.

 ## Installation instructions
-- ensure node 16
+- tested on node 16
-- ensure python 13
+- tested on python 13
 - needs cesium key in src\components\CesiumViewer.vue otherwise will hang after file upload
 - needs openai key in backend/baseLLM.py